fal-ai/dbt-fal/docsite/docs/fal/orchestrate-dbt-runs/fal-with-dbt-test.md

 ---
 sidebar_position: 6
 ---
-# Run scripts with dbt test results
+# Access dbt test results

 If you run `dbt test`, you may want to run some scripts based on the results of the tests (e.g. to notify failures).